sheilaurrutia/Distribution/plugin/exo/README.md

 }
 ```

-The `QuestionSerializer` is now able to forward the serialization to the correct question type serializer based
+The `QuestionSerializer` is now able to forward the serialization to the correct
-on the question type.
+question type serializer based on the question type.

 ### Create the Validator

+Create a question type validator in `Library/Validator/JsonSchema/Question/Type`.

+### Create the Definition

+A definition is all necessary references to handle a question type:
+- question Validator
+- answer Validator
+- serializer
+- method `correctAnswer(AbstractQuestion $question, $answer)` : correct a given
+answer with expected, unexpected and missing answers
+- method `expectAnswer(AbstractQuestion $question)` : gives global score

+Create a definition for the question type in `Library/Question/Definition`.

+## [Font-end] Adding a new question type

+Front-end files of ExoBundle are located in `Resources/modules/items`.

+### Create an item type

+Add the new item type in [Show item-types.js](Resources/modules/items/item-types.js).

+### Create views of item

+Create or duplicate a folder named by your question type in `Resources/modules/items`.

+You need to create a file named index.js which specifies:
+- MIME type (same as API)
+- question type name (same as folder)
+- paper, editor, player and feedback views